fbpx

 Chlorine Gas in Pools: All You Need to Know

-Gas Chlorine is an unstabilized, inorganic compound that exists in a gaseous state.
+Gas chlorine is an unstabilized, inorganic compound that exists in a gaseous state.
 It has 100% available chlorine and the same percentage of active strength.
-In a 1% solution, it lowers the pH to 0.
+In a 1% solution, gas chlorine lowers the pH to 0.
 Chlorine gas is a greenish-yellow gas that is 2.5 times heavier than air.
 It is used in various industries, including the pool industry where it is referred to as gas chlorine.
-It is also known as “liquid chlorine” or “liquefied chlorine gas” outside the pool industry.
-Chlorine gas is hazardous and can cause irritation to the eyes, nose, and throat.
-It can be lethal in extreme cases.
-Despite its dangers, it is popular due to its cost-effectiveness.
+Chlorine gas is also known as “liquid chlorine” or “liquefied chlorine gas” outside the pool industry.
+Chlorine gas is hazardous and causes irritation to the eyes, nose, and throat.
+It is lethal in extreme cases.
+Despite its dangers, chlorine gas is popular due to its cost-effectiveness.
 It is also highly soluble in water and is primarily produced using electrolytic cells.

 What are the Characteristics of Chlorine Gas?

 Chlorine gas is two and a half times heavier than air and light green in color.
-It lowers the pH of water when introduced and is 100% available.
-However, it’s difficult to handle and potentially lethal.
-It can cause severe eye, nose, and throat irritation and in extreme cases, it can be lethal.
-It is also highly soluble in water.
+Chlorine gas lowers the pH of water when introduced.
+Chlorine gas is 100% available, meaning it is completely accessible and ready to perform its function of reducing the pH.
+On the other hand, chlorine gas is difficult to operate and potentially lethal.
+Chlorine gas causes severe eye, nose, and throat irritation and in extreme cases, it is lethal.
+Chlorine gas is highly soluble in water.

 How is Chlorine Gas Produced?